arminiranpour/CNaghsh-next/README.md

 ## Database configuration

+The repository now includes `apps/web/.env` and `apps/web/prisma/.env` with a default development connection string.
+Update the value if your local database credentials differ.

-Copy `apps/web/.env.example` to `apps/web/.env` (or export the variable in your shell) and adjust the connection string if needed:
+If you prefer to manage environment variables manually, copy `apps/web/.env.example` to `apps/web/.env` (or export the variable in your shell) and adjust the connection string if needed:

 ```env
 DATABASE_URL="postgresql://postgres:postgres@localhost:5432/casting"